Trojaner/Trojaner/README.md

 ##  Trojaner a.k.a. esozbek
 Hi, I'm Enes Sadık Özbek.
 I am primarily a React & .NET developer.
-I also occasionally do DevOps stuff.

-I am currently working on the [OpenMod .NET Plugin Framework](https://github.com/openmod/openmod) project in my free time.
+I also occasionally do DevOps stuff and contribute to various generative AI projects in my free time.

+Currently working as Team Lead Backend Developer at [Hubtic](https://hubtic.com/).

 ## :zap: Recent Activity